CLSoftSilvestre/Machine-Learning-Sandbox/README.md

 ***
 ## Available ML models
 The platform can train several types of models including classification and regressions.
-Sdandard scaler and feature reduction can also be applied in the pipeline by selecting the desired functionalities in the training process.
+Standard scaler and feature reduction can also be applied in the pipeline by selecting the desired functionalities in the training process.

 ### Regression models
 - Linear regression